dludemann/test/content/tinder/how-to-use-tinder.md

 Tinder’s desktop version is known as Tinder Online.
 It has all the same features as the app, just on your laptop or computer instead.

-And if you’re doing a bit of cheeky Tindering while at work, there’s even a [Work Mode](https://mashable.com/article/tinder-work-mode-back) option that will show a fake Google Doc-esque project management tool!
+And if you’re doing a bit of cheeky Tindering while at work, there’s even a&nbsp;[Work Mode](https://mashable.com/article/tinder-work-mode-back) option that will show a fake Google Doc-esque project management tool!

 ### Safety Features